sci-42ver/SICP_SDF/README.md

   to Jul 21, finish ps00.
   to Aug 4, finish chapter 2.
   to Aug 5, finish ps01 (14 Feb to 23 Feb) (recommended to use 10 days.
 So exceed 4 days).
-  From Aug 19 to Aug 22, finish ps02 (21 Feb to 1 Mar) (recommended to use 10 days).
+  From Aug 19 to Aug 22, finish ps02 (21 Feb to 1 Mar) (recommended to use 10 days.
+So exceed 3 days).
   From Aug 22 to Sep 1 (11 days), finish ps03 (28 February to 8 March) (recommended to use 10 days).
   From Sep 2 to Sep 11 (10 days), finish ps04 (6 March to 15 March) (recommended to use 10 days).
+  From Dec 6 to Dec 9, section 4.1~4.3.
+  to Dec 12, up to exercise 4.10 (a bit slow). to Dec 13, up to exercise 4.13. to Dec 16, up to exercise 4.16 partially. to Dec 21, spend 4.5 days to deal with some problems for my parents and finish 4.16. to Dec 22, finish 4.17 (too slow). to Dec 24, finish 4.18 (too slow).
   - Notice the above ps recommendation time have overlap, so my efficiency seems to be very low...
   - Up to now, the main time is spent on reading the book and finishing chapter exercises
 # SICP